-community input in all phases.
-Residents and community members know their neighborhoods in a deep, day-to-day way that can help City staff and policymakers balance the needs of the neighborhoods with the needs of the whole city.
+The planning process allows for community input in all phases.
+Residents and community members are the experts of their own neighborhoods and can help City staff and policymakers balance the needs of the neighborhoods with the needs of the whole city.

-Visit the project website to learn more: www.cityofmadison.com/southwestplan
+Visit the project website to learn more: www.cityofmadison.com/southeastplan